Freche Mädchen: Plot

 Mila, Hanna and Kati - all 14 years old - are best friends and would do everything for each other.
 Together, they set up their music teacher with their German teacher in order to improve Mila's grades.
 Regarding their own lives, the girl are confused about love: At first, Kati adores “Sandwich”-Tobi (a nickname the girls got him because you always find him eating a sandwich), but since he does not seem to notice her like she would want him to, Kati falls in love with her cousin Florian.
 Hanna has a crush as well and starts dating Branko, who is a few years older than the girls.
 Only Mila's love life doesn't seem to exist, until she meets trainee teacher Pit Winter, the stand-in for her pregnant German teacher.

 Mila even anonymously writes a love poem for him but when she finds out that her mother suddenly has a dinner date with Pit, Mila's love-life takes a turn to the worse.
 Pit Winter reads the poem and somehow knows that Mila was the one who wrote it.
 The only aspect he focuses on are the errors Mila made due to her dyslexia.
 For Kati and Hanna, things do not go well anymore either.
 Florian fell in love with his piano teacher and therefore breaks up with Kati shortly before her birthday party.
 Branko and Hanna are squabbling with each other because Mila and Hanna have applied for a casting show Hanna keeps participating at although Branko feels ashamed about her being part of it.
 But there is someone else Hanna has met at the casting...

 The three girls are alone again and are busy with problems like Vanessa, the ‘Drama Queen’, ‘Porn-Kiwi’(a nickname he was given by the girls, because he constantly watches porn) or the annoying Maths teacher.
 Marcus, whom Mila sees as a macho slowly sneaks into her life.

 Brian, a new student from Hamburg causes trouble between the girls: Kati immediately falls in love with him and demands that no one else should get too close to him.
 When Mila rewrites a poem for Brian who turns it into a song, an icy mood comes up between Kati and Mila.
 During a school trip to a planetarium, somebody kissed Mila in the dark which lead her to the conclusion that Brian could possibly like her instead of Kati.
-In addition, someone called Pegasus sends Mila romantic messages and translates a song text for her - all signs point to Brian being her admire, don't they?
+In addition, someone called Pegasus sends Mila romantic messages and translates a song text for her - all signs point to Brian being her admirer, don't they?